tomkat-cr/tomkat-cr/README.md

 ## 💪🏻 &nbsp;Biggest professional challenge(s)

-Make money with my professional career as an inmigrant in 3 different counties (USA, Panama and Colombia), having financial estability and giving income to my family exclusively by <b>>Software Development</b>.
+Make money with my professional career as an inmigrant in 3 different counties (USA, Panama and Colombia), having financial estability and giving income to my family, exclusively by doing <b>Software Development</b>.

 Other challenges I love the most are:
-- The project I'm working on since 2019 at Source Meridian.
+- The <b>Jornaya</b> project I'm working on since 2019 at Source Meridian.
 - The Cryptocurrency mining experience at 2017.
 - The [Ethereum Developer Program](https://www.platzi.com/eth/) in 2022.